SonarSource/sonar-java/README.md

 Before running the ITs, be sure your MAVEN_HOME environment variable is set.

+#### Sanity Test

+The "Sanity Test" is a test which runs all checks against all the test sources files without taking into account the result of the analysis.
+It verifies that rules are not crashing on any file in our test sources.
+By default, this test is excluded from the build.
+To launch it:

+    mvn clean install -P sanity

 #### Plugin Test

 The "Plugin Test" is an integration test suite which verifies plugin features such as metric calculation, coverage etc. To launch it: